Inside: Mini Apple cakes.

 Use the food coloring to dye the frosting red and frost bunt cakes with the homemade red frosting.

-To top the bunt cakes and bring home the apple look – cut a pretzel rod in half for the “stem” and pair it with a basil leaf for its apple “leaf”.
+To top the apple cakes and bring home the apple look – cut a pretzel rod in half for the “stem” and pair it with a basil leaf for its apple “leaf”.

-Hand the treat to teachers or students for a sweet start to the new school year… since we firmly believe that cake makes everything better, especially a new year of school!
+Hand the treat to teachers or students for a sweet start to the new school year… since we firmly believe that this mini apple cake makes everything better, especially a new year of school!

 (Project recipe + photography ©A Subtle Revelry by Brie Zacher).